A NEXTGEN LEARNING SPACE DESIGNED TO ELEVATE YOUR AIRWAY PRACTICE

 Sometimes a supraglottic might be a bad choice or it may be difficult.
 For example the device is invasive compared to FMV and requires your patient to be unconscious.
 Here are some other predictors of difficulty.

 Watch Dr Jose Torres – part of the PAC collaborative teach correct LMA placement technique on #Insta 👍

 the bottom line

-- SADs are an effective upper airway lifeline
+- SADs are a simple & effective upper airway lifeline

 For in person learners, locate any of the posters below within the installation to continue your training.
 Then snap the QR codes embedded within them to access the learning space.
 Look for the ✋emoji for integrated hands on training opportunities.